Equipment, Toys, & Calming Aids

 Chew deterrents can discourage inappropriate chewing of skin, furniture and other items.
 BITTER APPLE needs to be applied frequently and at the time the dog is doing the chewing.
 It can be used on clothes, shoes, etc. The dog puts her mouth on the item and realizes it doesn’t taste good.

-Products like BOUNDARY or KEEP OFF aren’t meant to be sprayed on clothing or on a person.
-They are sprayed on objects that you don’t want the dog to chew.
+Products like KEEP OFF aren’t meant to be sprayed on clothing or on a person.
+Instead, spray on objects that you don’t want the dog to chew.
 The smell can be a deterrent for some dogs.
+Please make sure that you never spray your dog.

 Dog Gates